yvkova/MRIreports_NLP/README.md

 - data_augmentation.py: contains the code to perform data augmentation on the original dataset.
 - pca.py: utility class for dimensionality reduction (pca).
 - utils.py: helper functions such as read().
-- autoencoder: utility class for autoencoder logic.
+- autoencoder.py: utility class for autoencoder logic.
 - eda.py: contains the code essential for the EDA conducted in the study.